 Assuming that authors submit a document that is within the normal range of an average SEP entry, then the author may submit either a Word (or RTF) document, or a LaTeX document.
-SEP document editors will convert Word and LaTeX document to HTML.
+SEP document editors will convert Word and LaTeX documents to HTML.
 Because the Encyclopedia is being served over the World Wide Web, all entries must eventually be formatted in the HTML (HyperText Markup Language) document format for delivery over the web.
 This is the formatting language that controls the way text, graphics, and links are displayed in web browsers.
 Entries prepared using other document formats have to be converted to HTML.

 Normally, the SEP will help authors convert entries prepared in Word, RTF, or LaTeX into HTML.
 However, authors should be aware that, unless they use LaTeX, the SEP doesn't have the resources to convert especially long entries or entries that have lengthy and detailed mathematical or logical formatting.
-LaTeX is the preferred format for such entries, since we now use HTML/MathJax, which allows us to embed LaTeX formatting tags within an HTML document (see MathJax Authors that use other formats for these kinds of submission may be asked to provide some assistance, either by doing the conversion themselves or by reimbursing the SEP for the extra time its document editors must spend converting and formatting the document in HTML.
+LaTeX is the preferred format for such entries, since we now use HTML/MathJax, which allows us to embed LaTeX formatting tags within an HTML document (see MathJax Authors that use other formats for these kinds of submission may be asked to provide some assistance, either by doing the conversion themselves or by reimbursing the SEP for the extra time its document editors must spend converting and formatting the documents in HTML.
 (All our documents are now being prepared so that they parse as valid forms of the version of HTML known “XHTML 1.0 Transitional”.
 This is just HTML 4 written in an XML language.)

 Please note that there are special instructions to follow for Entry Revision.
 See the section on Entry Revision below.